FilipyTav/Anon_chat/README.md

 // Secret string to be used by express session (can be anything) SESSION_SECRET;

-// Those are the secret codes to change user membership status
-// basically, they are user privileges
+// Those are the secret codes to change user membership status, which are, basically, user privileges GUEST_CODE;
-GUEST_CODE;
 MEMBER_CODE;
 ADMIN_CODE;